 2019 is gearing up to be a big year for IT.
 With the explosion of SaaS tools, the rise of millennials in the workplace, new technologies (such as AI and micro-services) and more, the role of IT is becoming increasingly more important across organizations.

 For one, IT has become more focused on business strategy and solutions.
-No longer a backroom function solely focused on keeping computers running, today’s IT needs to have a broader understanding of an organization's technological priorities and how an organization can best invest in data and technology to increase revenue and drive growth.
+No longer a backroom function solely focused on keeping computers running, today’s IT must have a broader understanding of an organization's technological priorities.
+IT must know how an organization can best invest in data and technology to increase revenue and drive growth.
 This includes improving communication, transparency and collaboration across company departments.

 In line with this, we found that 28% of IT leaders use a SaaS management tool to better understand and manage SaaS usage and costs within their organization.

-Finding #1: 36.5% of IT leaders say Security is the biggest challenge they face in 2019, followed by Cloud and Budget
+36.5% of IT leaders say Security is the biggest challenge they face in 2019, followed by Cloud and Budget.

 Indeed, 36.5% of IT leaders say Security is the biggest challenge they face in 2019.
 This is followed by Cloud and Budget.

-Finding #2: IT leaders are dealing with these challenges in different ways
+IT leaders are dealing with these challenges in different ways:

 Nearly 40% of IT leaders said they’re researching new tools to improve security, such as Okta, Mimecast and others.